jimb245/2PiWireGuardVPN/README.md

 Check that the revision date reported by modinfo matches the new snapshot.

-Edit /usr/bin/wg-quick and make the folowing two changes in function add_default().
+Edit the script /usr/bin/wg-quick and make the folowing two changes in function add_default().

-- Delete the following line:
+- Delete the following line.
+It's possible that the update has changed the script such that the exact line is not present.
+In that case it's necessary to either revert to the original WireGuard version by running "make install" in that directory or to examine the script changes in more detail to determine an equivalent change.

 ```
 cmd ip $proto rule add not fwmark $DEFAULT_TABLE table $DEFAULT_TABLE